Quaker State: Acquisition and bankruptcy

 In 1989, the company reorganized itself into five divisions, including the refining corporation, car maintenance, insurance, trucks, and energy.
 This operation brought a decrease in sales and profits.
 In January 1990, the Quaker State Corporation's petroleum business split from the parent company, giving the name "Quaker State Oil Refining Corporation".
 Months later, Quaker State sold some of its facilities.
 By 1991, the motor oil business produced 92% of profits for the company, while all other sectors were losing money or barely profitable.

 By 1992, sales had dropped to $724 million (more than 25%).
 In 1994, Quaker State sold its insurance business and purchased Speciality Oil Corp. for $90 million.
 In 1995, the company announced that it would move to Dallas and sell its natural gas business to focus on lubricants.

 In 1998, Quaker State was acquired by rival company Pennzoil, becoming "Pennzoil-Quaker State Company".
 In 2002, Shell Oil Company (the US-based subsidiary of Royal Dutch Shell) acquired Pennzoil-Quaker State.
 At the moment of the purchase, Pennzoil-Quaker was the largest motor oil manufacturer in the United States.
 On the other side, Shell expected to become leader in the U.S. and global lubricants markets.

 Sponsorship

-The former Pennzoil-Quaker State Company sponsored the IndyCar race, Quaker State 500 (now known as the ABC Supply 500) in 1988, and is a current sponsor of the NASCAR Monster Energy Cup Series race Quaker State 400 at Kentucky Speedway.
+The former Pennzoil-Quaker State Company sponsored the IndyCar race, Quaker State 500 (now known as the ABC Supply 500) in 1988, and is a current sponsor of the NASCAR Cup Series race Quaker State 400 at Atlanta Motor Speedway.

 Quaker State was also the sponsor of Hendrick Motorsports from 1996 to 2013 (Jeff Gordon, Jimmie Johnson, Dale Earnhardt Jr., Kasey Kahne) and Paul Menard; the company was also formerly the sponsor of Morgan Shepherd.
 Quaker State was also official lubricants partner of Italo-American Ferrari-works team Risi Competizione in 2004 until 2008.
 Quaker State was sponsoring the Force India Formula One team for 2015 until 2018 and Allen "Quaker" Ellis for the 2016 US National Olympic Team.

 The restaurant chain Quaker Steak & Lube is a spoof on the brand name.